kratman/VibCI/README.md

 ### Installation

-Currently, the binary and user's manual are not included in the repository.
-The Makefile can be used to generate both files.
-Since LOVCI is designed to be simple, only a small number of packages are required to compile the code.
+Currently, the binary is not included in the repository.
+The Makefile can be used to generate LOVCI executable.
+Only a small number of packages are required to compile the code.
 An approximate list of packages is given below.
 ```
 LOVCI binary: OpenMP, Eigen3
 ```